One of my favorite places in Virginia (and the US as a whole) is Shenandoah National Park.

 Wild camping in the middle of winter is no easy feat and you should ensure that you have all the correct equipment for the trip, as you will need to not only deal with the terrain and wildlife but the elements, too.

-To be able to hike, you will need to be able to hike with all your equipment for at least half a mile to avoid being near any paved routes or infrastructure.
+You will need to be able to hike with all your equipment for at least half a mile to avoid being near any paved routes or infrastructure.

 Once you have set up camp, you will then need to be able to store all food properly to avoid attracting bears and putting yourself and your camping group at risk.